Pawpaw Tree

 Where did the name Pawpaw come from?

-According to botanist José Hormaza, the name comes from the Spanish explorer Hernando de Soto’s 15th-century expedition team:
+The name “Pawpaw” has its origins in the indigenous Taíno language, dating back thousands of years.
+According to botanist José Hormaza, the name comes from a fateful combination of the Taíno language with Spanish explorer Hernando de Soto’s 16th-century expedition:

 “Apparently, the name pawpaw was given to the tree by members of the de Soto expedition for its resemblance to the fruits of the tropical fruit papaya that they already knew, papaya being a Spanish word derived from the Taíno word papaina.”
 (Source)

-The Taíno were a historic indigenous people of the Carribean—their word for papaya fruits was papaina.
-And then European colonists took that name and applied it to what they found thousands of miles away in North America.
-And centuries of usage changed papaina to pawpaw.
+The Taíno were a historic Indigenous people of the Caribbean.
+Their word for papaya fruits was papaina.
+Then European colonists took that name and applied it to what they found thousands of miles away in North America.
+Centuries of usage changed papaina to pawpaw.
+(And yes—we’re talking about that Hernando de Soto, which you may remember from elementary school Social Studies.
+De Soto explored North America from 1539 to 1543.)

 What an American name—something that combines indigenous language with colonialism, alongside a game of telephone over the centuries.